HOME • SEARCH • EMAIL • ABOUT

 Cytheraea dulcis (Parkinson) Wight & Am.
 Hevi (Tag.)

-Evia dulcis (Parkinson) Comm. ex Blume Golden apple (Engl.)
+Evia dulcis (Parkinson) Comm. ex Blume Dwarf ambarella (Engl.)

 Spondias dulcis Parkinson June plum (Engl.)

-Spondias dulcis Parkinson is an accepted name.
-The Plant List
+Spondias dulcis Parkinson is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names